-Join Jen Kramer for an in-depth discussion in this video Examining Foundation's files, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Examining Foundation's files, part of Learning Foundation 5.

 …So now that we've got our editing environment set and…ready to go, we've downloaded a copy of Foundation, let's go…ahead and take a look at that download in a…little bit more detail and get started with our first document.…If you take a look inside of the Foundation folder here on your desktop,…open that up, you'll find that this comes with three folders and three files.…So what've you got going on here?…Well first of all, the text files that you see here, humans and…robots, have to do with human readable text files as well as robots.txt.…Robots.txt can be used in search engine optimization and so forth.…

 There's also a starting index.html file here, which you can…open up and take a look it if you wish.…You can actually just open that up in your web browser,…and you'll see that this is sort of an introductory kind…of page that gives you some standardized examples of some of…Foundation's features, like its grid system, the buttons, and so forth.…So, feel free to take a look at that document in a little more detail.…